 Have you ever fallen in love with a salad?
 Over the years, I have definitely fallen head over heels in love with a few salads.
-One was this farro salad, another was this dairy free caesar salad and this one has now been added to the list.
-This shredded brussels sprout salad has it all.
+And this shredded brussels sprout salad is the new one.
 Finely shredded sprouts (thank you mandolin), a tried and true classic caesar dressing, salty crispy prosciutto and crunch from toasted walnuts.
 You are going to want to make a big batch of this, because you won’t be able to stop eating it.

 Are you a brussels sprouts fan?
 I know so many people aren’t and at one time, I was one of them.
 For the longest time, I turned my nose up at these little green sprouts.
 But to be fair to me, the only way I had eaten them was boiled.
 And nobody should be eating boiled brussels sprouts.
 If you haven’t tried roasting them, you need to.
 And if you have and you still don’t like them… this shredded brussels sprout salad may just be the one way to truly change your mind.
 Trust me!

 Prior to making this shredded brussels sprout salad, I had always loved a good caesar dressing.
 I love going out to a certain fancy shmancy steakhouse and having the caesar salad made table-side.
 I would carefully watch how they stirred and made the dressing.
 Using anchovies, olive oil, lemon, a raw egg yolk and a few other staples turn into the most delightful dressing.